KillTheMule/KillTheMule.github.io/benchmark_rpc.md

   }
   ```

-  We're constructing out command as `normal! zE|1,3fo|100,120fo` and so on.
+  We're constructing our fold command as `1,3fo|100,120fo` and so on.
 Note that as a little
   ad-hoc optimization I've reserved memory for `10 + 12 * number of folds` chars, which is enough
   if our file has less than 10k lines, so it's a little bit optimistic towards our benchmark.
 If the file gets larger, we'd be seeing several reallocations, but I don't think they'd matter much in this context anyways.